DongzheLi/algorithms/LeetCode/0.Top 75/3.Tree/Validate BST.md

 Given a binary tree, determine if it is a valid binary search tree

-A tree is a BST:
+A tree is a BST if and only if:

     + the left tree only contains nodes less than the node's val
     + the right tree only contains nodes larger than the node's val
     + Bothe left and right subtree must also be BST.

----

-## Solution: Recursion
+## Solution 1: Recursion

-For each node, we need to realize node.val has to be smaller than its left, but also need to be smaller than the largest val in its left.

 ```java
 class Solution {